jldengra/ExData_Plotting1/README.md

 * __README.md__

-	Overall description of the project repository and files.
+	Overall description of the project repository and files, followed by the instructions.

-	Instructions from the original README.md file (Introduction - Loading the data - Making plots).
 * __plot1.R__

 	Script in R that reads the necessary data, constructs the first plot and saves it to file.